Electric Vehicle Charging Stations: Benefits & Incentives for Multifamily Buildings

 Solution: Through funding from NYSERDA and Con Edison, boards and building owners can offset up to 100% of costs related to hardware and infrastructure.
 To keep project costs down, the charging stations should be installed as close as possible to the energy source.

 Properly vetting a contractor’s insurance is also critical.
 Some insurance policies contain exclusions that make the coverage essentially useless.
-FirstService Residential works closely with VIVE, a third-party company that specializes in certifying vendors in the property management industry.
-VIVE continuously screens all contractors and vendors that service our managed properties to verify a contractor has valid trade licenses and to ferret out any exclusions that would disqualify a vendor or contractor from rendering services in the building.
+FirstService Residential screens all contractors and vendors that service our managed properties to verify valid trade licenses and to ferret out any exclusions that would disqualify the company from rendering services in the building.

 Contact FirstService Energy today for more information on how our energy experts can help your property achieve its efficiency goals.